untapped-inc/sema-docs/docs/deploying-to-production.md

 Now that your database is ready for production use, follow the instructions [over there](getting-started.md) to populate the basic data in its tables.

-## Configurations

-Let's now setup the configuration file, follow the instructions in [this sub-section](getting-started.md#configurations_1).

 ## The Back Office Web Client

 ### Prerequisites 3